-A few weeks later, on our second visit to the area we stopped into the The Werf at Boschendal Estates.
+A few weeks later, armed with a new car and the idea of driving overland back to London, we stopped into the The Werf at Boschendal Estates.
 It was quite a different beast and while we left there feeling mildly ill from way too much rich food, it was another great afternoon of feasting.
 Boschendal is one of the oldest wine estates of the region being established in 1685 by a French Huguenot refugee fleeing persecution in Europe.
 It’s huge, in a stunning setting and has a lot to offer.
 From wine and olive oil tastings, to hikes around the estate, to boutique accommodation, and, of course food.
 The Werf is a big old airy restaurant which faces out onto the estate’s massive market garden.
 It has a charming country estate kind of feel with plenty of wood, white and blue tiles and random oil paintings of god knows who on the walls.
 In the early days of winter, the menu was chock full of rustic hearty fare, slow cooked meats and sharing platters.
 Sound good?
 That’s what we thought too.

 We started with an entree of confit chicken salad and another of tuna with pickled vegetables.
 From there we got seriously stuck into some slow cooked meats.
 There was slow braised lamb shoulder which always gets me excited and then baked beef brisket.
 Both were amazingly rich and tasty but in the end almost too much for us.
 While the awesome shiraz helped cut through the richness what we really needed was a crisp rocket salad or some other fresh and zesty side.
 Instead we got roasted beetroots and braised red cabbage.
 Phew!
 It didn’t take long before we both had a case of the meat sweats and were groaning with overfull bellies.